suvam-09/Movie-Recommendation-System/README.md

 So we need to ensure that the index position is not lost while sorting the distance values and for this we would be using the *enumerate()* functionality and transform it into a list.

 ### - Deploying the web application:
-With regards to the final step of deploying our application over Heroku, we need 4 files as stated below:
+We need 4 files as stated below with regards to the final step of deploying our application over Heroku:
 - *procfile* - this file houses the command required for running our streamlit application over Heroku's server
 - *setup.sh* - this is a batch file consisting of OS related commands specific to the directory
 - *.gitignore* - this file consists of the names of files and folders that we want to ignore from uploading over the server